OmarAttaalla/Chess-Game/README.md

  >
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+ * The code is tested and validated using the googletest framework.
+ * We have created unit tests for the logic portion of this project.